webmeier/learnjs/outlines/outline8.md

             2. Fetch API
         2. With libraries (like jQuery.ajax, Axios)
     2. Promises
-    3. Async/await
+        1. What is a promise
+        2. How to make a promise
+        3. How to use a promise
+        4. Promise vs Callbacks
     4. The Fetch API
     5. Understanding JSON
     6. Understanding REST APIs
     7. Handling errors
     8. Using Axios
+    9. Async/await
-    9. 🛠 building a loading indicator
+    10. 🛠 building a loading indicator
-    10. 🛠 building a twitter feed
+    11. 🛠 building a twitter feed
-    11. 🛠 building a google maps component
+    12. 🛠 building a google maps component
 13. Scroll and browser resize events
     1. Scroll and resize events
     2. Debouncing and throttling